KusuConsult-NG/Plateau-connect2/docs/DEPLOYMENT.md

-# Pre-Deployment Checklist for RideJos
+# Pre-Deployment Checklist for Plateau Connect

 Complete this checklist before deploying to your live server.